SethTisue/lens-examples/README.md

-Example code for my Scalathon 2012 intro talk on lenses in Scala using [Shapeless](https://github.com/milessabin/shapeless/).
+Example code for myintro talk on lenses in Scala using [Shapeless](https://github.com/milessabin/shapeless/).

+talk given July 2012 at Scalathon in Philadelphia, November 2012 for Boston Scala Enthusiasts

 ## How to run